What is the state of American art?

 Bentonville, Arkansas, March 7, 2024

-American art is dynamic!
-Are you curious about how Crystal Bridges thinks about the pressing issues of American Art?
-How are new directions in American art reflected in our collection?
-How will multiple perspectives impact our new galleries?
-Join us for Bite-Size Conversations, a unique program that brings together art, food, and dialogue.
-Bite-Size Conversations is an evening of short conversations that showcase the work and stories of artists Danielle Hatch, Linda Nguyen Lopez, and Kalyn Barnoski.
-Each conversation between an artist and a Crystal Bridges curator is paired with a beverage, tasty treat, or creative activity.
-The curators leading the program include: Alejo Benedetti, Curator of Contemporary Art; Jen Padgett, Windgate Curator of Craft; and Jordan Poorman Cocker, Curator of Indigenous Art.
+Crystal Bridges explores the pressing issues of American Art, how new directions in American art are reflected in their collection, and how multiple perspectives impact their new galleries in Bite-Size Conversations, a program that brings together art, food, and dialogue.
+These short conversations showcase the work and stories of artists Danielle Hatch, Linda Nguyen Lopez, and Kalyn Barnoski with conversation between each and a Crystal Bridges curator.
+Curators leading the program included: Alejo Benedetti, Curator of Contemporary Art; Jen Padgett, Windgate Curator of Craft; and Jordan Poorman Cocker, Curator of Indigenous Art.

 Lunder Institute @ the Addison Gallery of American Art